SequoiaIT-Devs/honeypot-blocklist/README.md

 ### Honeypot Blocklist Probe

+The probe syncs fail2ban and applies new IPs to Unauthorized Access Blocklist in GitHub.

-The probe will generate an SSH key pair (if it doesn't already exist) for secure communication with GitHub.
+A helper script will help generate an SSH key pair (if it doesn't already exist) for secure communication with GitHub.
 The key will be labeled as `id_rsa_probe`.
 If the key exists, it will not generate a new one.

-After installation, configure Fail2ban by editing but probe defaults are following `/etc/fail2ban/jail.local`:
+also it will configure Fail2ban by creating `/etc/fail2ban/jail.local`:

 ```ini
 [sshd]